 They signed the visitor’s book before leaving the building.

-Upon arrival, Duchess of Cambridge was wearing a long green Catherine Walker double-breasted coat.
-The coat looked like a custom piece from British label featuring lapel collars and distinctive black buttons.
+Upon arrival, The Duchess of Cambridge was wearing a long green Catherine Walker double-breasted coat.
+The coat looked like a custom piece from a British label featuring lapel collars and distinctive black buttons.

-Underneath the coat, Duchess was wearing green Alessandra Rich Printed Silk Peplum Dress.
+Underneath the coat, The Duchess was wearing a green Alessandra Rich Printed Silk Peplum Dress.

 A closer look at the print.

-Duchess paired the outfit with her Emmy London Green Suede Rebecca Pumps.
+The Duchess of Cambridge paired the outfit with her Emmy London Green Suede Rebecca Pumps.

 She was carrying L.K.
 Bennett Dora green suede clutch.
 The £150 clutch is currently available on L.K.
 Bennett website in 8 colours for £112.50.
 It is described as, “Effortlessly elevate evening looks with our mint leaf green Dora clutch bag.
 It’s crafted from gorgeously soft suede shaped to a classic envelope silhouette which fastens with a discreet metal press stud. ” Catherine also has the same clutch in khaki colour.

 Another new element of today’s outfit was Asprey London Daisy Heritage Earrings.
 The £17300 18ct white gold earrings are described as, “Individually set micro marquise diamond petals and a pavé diamond centre”.